Salomons - CCCU

 Applicants with health conditions, disabilities or carer responsibilities

-We very much welcome applicants with disabilities and caring responsibilities, and trainees will have these needs prioritised when allocating their placement.
+We very much welcome applicants with disabilities and caring responsibilities, and trainees will have these needs prioritised as much as possible when allocating their placements.

 Last updated: